estuary/flow/site/docs/reference/Connectors/materialization-connectors/Firebolt.md

 ## Reserved words

 Firebolt has a list of reserved words, which my not be used in identifiers.
-Collections with field names that include a reserved word may not be materialized to Firebolt.
+Collections with field names that include a reserved word will automatically be quoted as part of a Firebolt materialization.

 |Reserved words| | |
 |---|---|---|